Volume IV, Issue II

 – Peter Senge

-As explained in the issue of Making the Common Core Alive! titled Learning Teams: Data-Driven Decision Making, learning teams are central to monitoring the effectiveness of the implementation of the Common Core Learning Standards.
+As explained in the issue of Making the Standards Come Alive! titled Learning Teams: Data-Driven Decision Making, learning teams are central to monitoring the effectiveness of the implementation of the Common Core, the Texas TEKS, the Virginia Standards of Learning, or other state standards.
 There is power in collaborating around the standards and essential learning for all students.
 Learning teams have the potential to raise achievement for all students and improve results in significant ways.
 However, without laying a solid foundation for the work of the team, all efforts will fall flat.

 The success of collaborative learning teams is dependent on established and enforced norms and the adherence to protocols.
 By emphasizing norms and protocols, team members will see the value in their work and build trust with one another in ways that will strengthen results for students.

-In this issue of Making the Common Core Come Alive! the focus is on the critical role norms and protocols play in the success of collaborative learning teams.
+In this issue of Making the Standards Come Alive! the focus is on the critical role norms and protocols play in the success of collaborative learning teams.

 Assigning teachers to collaborative learning teams is a start, but in order to guarantee meaningful, sustained conversations that increase student achievement, it is critical to spend time establishing norms and making use of protocols.
 Educators wouldn’t dream of assigning students to work in groups without establishing guidelines for their behavior and a structure for their conversation, therefore they should expect the same from their own collaborative learning teams.